-There’s plenty of tips and tricks to getting the perfect lighting setup, but if there’s one piece that stands out the most, it’s the Light panels.
-Light Panels (also know as RGB or LED panels) seem to be a part of everyone’s setup these days, and in this world, Nanoleaf is king.
+There are plenty of tips and tricks to getting the perfect lighting setup, but if there’s one piece that stands out the most, it’s the Light panels.
+Light Panels (also known as RGB or LED panels) seem to be a part of everyone’s setup these days, and in this world, Nanoleaf is king.

-Nanoleaf, and other like it, usually use mobile apps to control the light settings, integrate with smart speakers and offer complete control over the shape and layout of your panels.
+Nanoleaf, and others like it, usually use mobile apps to control the light settings, integrate with smart speakers, and offer complete control over the shape and layout of your panels.